 The SPD also made it very clear that the community centre must be built and handed over before the start of any residential development.

 The working group had been guaranteed that, once ratified by the Secretary of State for Communities and Local Government, the SPD would give a "cast iron guarantee" that residents priorities would be paramount.
-However, once the planning applications began to come forward, it became very clear that the residents in the working group had been seriously misled and Planning Officers, as always, were unwilling to challenge SHL.
+However, once the planning applications began to come forward, it became very clear that the residents in the working group had been seriously misled and Planning Officers were unwilling to challenge SHL.

 Even more shamefully, under the S.106 agreement, SHL was allowed to substitute an area on Site Seven(c) for the preferred site for the community centre (Site Five).
 When SHRA representatives spoke at the reserved matter application for Site 7, the Planning Committee chairman, on the advice of the planning case officer, and with the support of the committee members, prevented any discussion about the provision of a community centre.
 A member of the public who challenged the chairman's decision was ejected from the public gallery.

 As a result, all of the residential development not only received consent, but was under construction before the planning application for the community centre was submitted in February 2017.
-To add insult to injury, so much of the available funding was wasted in changes to location and design that the centre to be delivered is about 25% smaller than the design necessary to fulfil the business plan.
+To add insult to injury, so much of the available funding was wasted in changes to location and design that the centre to be delivered is about 25% smaller than originally proposed.

 In short, the council use or ignore the SPD and LDF as they wish.